SpaceCP/node-mcsm/README.md

 # MCServerMessager (mcsm)
 Like the all known MC Sign On Door.
-Provide a message to users when your server is offline.
+Provide a message to users when your Minecraft server is offline.

 ## Usage
 Make sure you install it from npm like so: